peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         byte[] bytes);

 Generates a CBOR object from a byte array.
-The byte array is copied to a ew byte array.
-(This method can't be used to decode CBOR data from a byte rray; for that, use the DecodeFromBytes method instead.).
+The byte array is copied to a new byte array.
+(This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).

 <b>Parameters:</b>